 Gabriel Heinze Profile

-After a distinguished career which saw him represent Manchester United, Paris Saint-Germain and Real Madrid and win 72 caps for Argentina, Gabriel Heinze is now head coach at MLS side Atlanta United.
+After a distinguished career which saw him represent Manchester United, Paris Saint-Germain and Real Madrid and win 72 caps for Argentina, Gabriel Heinze has enjoyed less success as a coach.

 Gabriel Heinze is an Argentine former soccer player who played as a defender for Newell's Old Boys, Valladolid, Sporting CP, Paris Saint-Germain, Manchester United, Real Madrid, Marseille and AS Roma.

 Heinze also played for the Argentina national team, earning 72 caps and scoring three goals.
 He played in the 2006 FIFA World Cup in Germany and the 2010 World Cup in South Africa.

 Following his playing career, Heinze entered coaching where he quickly became head coach of Major League Soccer (MLS) side, Atlanta United.
 However, the Argentine manager enjoyed less success on the sidelines, only lasting 13 games before eventually being sacked.

 Heinze began his career with Newell's Old Boys and quickly came to the attention of European clubs.
 At the age of 19, he moved to Spain, signing for Real Valladolid.
 Heinze failed to make a single appearance in La Liga in his first season and went on loan to Sporting CP in December 1998.